hjensendev/PS.Wiki/README.md

 2. Install requirements **VMware.PowerCLI** and **ConfluencePS**

-3. Create a the following pages in Confluence
+3. Create the following pages in Confluence
 * A server template page
 * A placeholder parent page